sweattep/ancient_quotes/README.md

 >What is the worldly life except the enjoyment of delusion

+>Take what is given freely, enjoin what is good, and turn away from the ignorant.

+>Ask Me not for that about which you have no knowledge.
+Indeed, I advise you, lest you be among the ignorant.

 >we turn to a pure meal that includes no living thing.

 >Work according to your position, indeed, I am working